Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Always give bears an “out”.
 If it has no escape path other than to go through you, it will go through you.

-If a bear is defending food, it’ll let you know that you’re too close.
+A bear will let you know that you’re too close if it’s defending food.
 It doesn’t want to fight either!
 It will bow its head, swat at the ground, huff and snort, and may even lunge in a fake charge.
 Do as they ask and back away slowly.
 Get out of their “bubble”.
 This also goes for the aforementioned situation when a sow trees its cubs.

 If the bear stands up on its hind legs, that is not a sign of aggression.
 He’s only curious and checking you out.